 From the new book 365: A Year of Everyday Cooking, no less.

-Rather than showing off the fruit in all its baked beauty on top of the loaf, Meike Peters‘ sticky banana gingerbread swallows it instead.
+Rather than showing off the fruit in all its baked beauty on top of the loaf, Meike Peters‘ sticky banana bread (taken with permission from her recently-launched book 365: A Year of Everyday Baking & Cooking) swallows it instead.

 It might look less pretty, but you’ll be rewarded with an intense banana flavour found deep inside the loaf, combined with a heavenly soft and gooey texture.